 Moore says they’ve been communicating to their employees the need to maintain distancing and to wash their hands on a regular basis along with disinfecting their vehicles and offices multiple times a day.
 Also, Grassperson’s office staff have all been working remotely.

-“We moved away from a manual clock-in process and now the crew texts our operations manager when they get here in the morning and when they leave in the afternoon and so someone remotely actually clocks him in and out,” Moore says.
+“We moved away from a manual clock-in process and now the crew texts our operations manager when they get here in the morning and when they leave in the afternoon and so someone remotely actually clocks him in and out,” says Jack Moore, CEO of Grassperson Lawn Care & Landscape, in Lewisville, Texas.
 “We’ve got cameras that we can verify when they got here and when they left.”

 Moore says three weeks ago, they reduced their crew sizes to 3-man crews and have staggered crew start times as well.
 He says they’re looking into switching to two-man crews in the next few days.